flutter/website/getting-started.md

 Setting up your Android device
 -------------------------

-Currently Flutter requires an Android device running the Lollipop (or newer) version of the Android operating system.
+Currently Flutter requires an Android device running the KitKat (or newer) version of the Android operating system.

  - Install the `adb` tool from the [Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools):
   - Mac: `brew install android-platform-tools`